dieterich-lab/DCC/README.rst

  # Significant result may be shown in a summary table
  View(test$summary_table)

-Visualisation  the significantly host-independently regulated circRNAs
+Visualisation of significantly, host-independently regulated circRNAs
 -----------------------------------------------------------------------

 .. code-block:: R